Shagun292001/Document-Classification-Embeddings/README.md

 + **Scikit-learn**: For implementing clustering algorithms and preprocessing techniques.
 + **Gensim**: For Word2Vec embeddings.

-## Dataset
-The dataset consists of five documents covering different subjects: Natural Language Processing (NLP), Artificial Intelligence (AI), Machine Learning (ML), Diet, and Sleep Schedule.
-Each document provides insights into its respective topic, ranging from technological advancements and applications to health and wellness.

 ## Results
 ### Text Preprocessing
 The preprocessing steps include tokenization, normalization, stopword removal, and stemming to clean and standardize the text.